 Online: On the Franchise Tax/Annual Report page, click “Online” next to “Limited Liability Companies.”
-On the next page, enter your business’ File Number and Federal Tax ID.
-Don’t know your File Number?
+On the next page, enter your business’ filing number and federal tax ID.
+Don’t know your filing number?
 You can find it by performing a name search.
 When you’ve accessed your report, enter all the necessary information and submit it.
 You can pay with a credit card or electronic check.

 By Mail: Complete the Annual LLC Franchise Tax Report for the appropriate year, then send it (along with a check made out to “Arkansas Secretary of State”) to:

 In-Person: If you live near Little Rock and want to drop it off yourself, feel free!
 You can hand-deliver your report to the following address.

 Business and Commercial Services Division

 Reminders are always nice.
 They help you stay on top of your business requirements and ensure that you won’t fall out of good standing.

 The Arkansas Secretary of State’s office has your back.
 They will send you a reminder in March to make sure you don’t forget.
 Still, it’s a good idea to include it on your calendar, in your planner, as a reminder on your phone, or wherever else will help you remember.